notaryproject/specifications/specs/signing-and-verification-workflow.md

 # Signing and Verification Workflow

-This document describes how Notary Project signs and verifies OCI artifacts.
+This document describes how the Notary Project signs and verifies OCI artifacts.

 ## Signing workflow